qsideinstitute/federal-criminal-sentencing/master.md

     ##                        TRUE

 In the output we can indeed see `TRUE` for the column `year`.
-As we progress in our educational journey, learn about different numeric variables, including double precision floating point arithmetic numeric variables.
+As we progress in our educational journey, we will learn about different numeric variables, including double precision floating point arithmetic numeric variables.
 Is our `year` data in this format?
 Let’s use the same command with a different argument:

 ``` r
 sapply(us_sent, is.double)